Regular wellness visits can be done by a medical provider of your choice or you can receive a screening done by your local Public Health Unit.

 - 30 months

-After 30 months, children need a check-up at ages 3, 4, 5, 6 and then yearly up to age 21.
-Additional check-ups are also covered based upon a child's needs.
+After 30 months, children need a checkup at ages 3, 4, 5, 6 and then yearly up to age 21.
+Additional checkups are also covered based upon a child's needs.

-No, but a sports physical can be done at the same time as a Health Tracks/Well Child Check.
-If you schedule an appointment with your PCP for a Health Tracks/Well Child check, make sure to let them know you also need a sports physical.
+If you schedule an appointment with your provider for a wellness visit, make sure to let them know you also need a sports physical.
 Be sure to bring your sports physical form with you!